kalAnglin/data-sourcing-challenge/README.md

 ## Business Advantage [^1]

-Due the abundance of streaming content, recommender systems have become popular to help personalize platforms and help users find preferred content.
+Due to the abundance of streaming content, recommender systems have become popular to help personalize platforms and help users find preferred content.
-Recommender systems personalize the user experience and from a business standpoint, the more relevant the product, the higher the user engagement, resulting in an increase in revenue for platforms.
+Recommender systems personalize the user experience which is a key business advantage because the more relevant the product, the higher the user engagement, resulting in an increase in revenue for the platform.

 ## Landscape

 ![Content_Recommendation](images/movie_system-1.webp)

-Content-Based Movie Recommendation Systems: These recommender systems use content-based machine learning algorithms to provide recommendations based on the similarity of movie attributes.
+Content-Based Movie Recommendation Systems use content-based machine learning algorithms to provide recommendations based on the similarity of movie attributes.
 For example, when the user watches a action movie starring Bruce Willis, the system recommends movies in the same genre, or starring the same actor, or both.

 ## Results

 ### Part 1
-1. Using the base URL included in the starter code, a "query_url' or search string was created that included a filter_query, sort filter, field_list, and query dates, based on the NYT Article Search API documentation.
+1. Using the base URL included in the starter code, a "query_url' was created that included string search variables filter_query, sort filter, field_list, and query dates, based on the NYT Article Search API documentation.

 2. An empty list was created called "reviews_list" to store the reviews retrieved from the API.

 3. To bypass the Article Search API limiit of 10 per page (need to retrieve 200) a "for" loop was created to loop through 20 pages (starting from page 0).
 The following actions were performed inside the loop:
-  - Extend the "query_url" created in Step 1 to include the "page" parameter
+  - Extended the "query_url" created in Step 1 to include the "page" parameter
-  - Make a "GET" request to retrieve the page of results, and store the JSON data in a variable called "reviews."
+  - Executed a "GET" request to retrieve the page of results, and stored the JSON data in a variable called "reviews."
-  - Add a 12-second interval between queries to stay within API query limits.
+  - Added a 12-second interval between queries to stay within API query limits.
 (NYT limits requests to 500 per day and 5 per minute.
-  - Write a try-except clause that performs the following actions:
+  - Try-except clause wasccoded to perform the following actions:
-    * "try": loop through the "reviews['respone']['docs'] and append each review to the list, then print out the      query page number (i.e. the number of times the loop has executed).
+    * "try": loop through the "reviews['respone']['docs'] and append each review to the list, then print out the query page number which also represents         the number of times the loop has executed).
     * "except": Print the page number that had no results then break from the loop.
 (If your loop breaks at the "except" clause, it is possilbe you have to make a request that fell outside of the rate limit.
 You should         be able to loop through all 20 pages with the provided query parameterss